Study Abroad Insurance

 Studying abroad can be a real adventure.
 Make sure to stay safe by having a good study abroad insurance.
 Here is our recommendations.

 Here we give you some general information and advice about study abroad insurances but DreamStudies can never be held responsible for you not having adequate insurance.
 Make your own decision and always check what is included before booking an insurance.
 We are not an insurance broker so contact the relevant insurance company directly if you have any questions or if you need assistance.

-What study abroad insurance do you recommend for European students?
+What study abroad insurance do you recommend for non US students?